FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task2_2_Manager_role_clusterrole_cFOS.md

 ### Core Concepts

 - Role for ConfigMaps: cFOS needs to interact with the Kubernetes API to read ConfigMaps for configurations such as IPSEC, Firewall VIP, Policy config, and License.
-- Role for Secrets: cFOS needs to interact with the Kubernetes API to read secrets, such as those used for pulling images.
+- Role for Secrets: cFOS needs to interact with the Kubernetes API to read secrets, such as those used for pulling images,ipsec shared key etc.,

-### Task 1 - Create a ClusterRole for cFOS to Read ConfigMaps
+### Create a ClusterRole for cFOS to Read ConfigMaps

 cFOS pods require permission to read Kubernetes resources such as ConfigMaps.
 This includes permissions to watch, list, and read the ConfigMaps.